Our Tax System

 Some sources of income are taxed at different rates.
 Capital gains and dividends from Canadian companies both receive preferential tax treatment.
 The government wants you to invest for the future and to skew your portfolio towards ownership of Canadian companies.
 Business income is taxed at a preferential rate.
 The government wants you to open a business and employ people.

 Let’s get into the calculator to see how our tax system works.
-You can find the calculator here.
+I am using the 2020 calculator.

 By looking at the tax brackets of your province you notice that dividends from Canadian corporations and capital gains receive preferential tax treatment.
 This has consequences.
-A dollar’s worth of Canadian dividend income and/or a dollar's worth of capital gain is worth more than a dollar’s worth of interest income after-tax.
-In Ontario, you pay no tax on dividends from Canadian corporations until taxable income reaches $46,605 in 2018.
+A dollar’s worth of Canadian dividend income and/or a dollar's worth of capital gain is worth more than a dollar’s worth of interest income after-tax (in a non-registered account).
+In Ontario, you pay no tax on dividends from Canadian corporations until taxable income reaches $47,631 in 2019.
 Are you listening retirees?

 That is the rate and tax bracket portion of our tax system.